AngeloR/plain-hugo-theme/README.md

 Modeled after the RFC text files, this is a very bare-bones theme that I use on my site https://xangelo.ca.

 It has a very simple mobile layout and auto-swaps between light/dark mode based on user browser preferences.
+It also supports [utteranc.es](https://utteranc.es/) for comments.
+That's configurable by supplying valid configuration defined below.

 # Screenshots
 ## Light, Home Page